 Applications will be open from March 1st to April 10th, 2016.

 Learn more about ME to WE Trips here.

-“The work being done through PotashCorp’s partnership with Free The Children is truly making an incredible difference in the lives of farmers around the world.
+“The work being done through PotashCorp’s partnership with WE Charity is truly making an incredible difference in the lives of farmers around the world.
 Education of new farming techniques and new seed varieties are producing larger yields for fuller stomachs.
 This has been an incredible experience and glimpse into the farming lifestyle common in India.”

 Safety is our top priority!
 Every year, about 1,500 youth travel overseas on ME to WE Trips, and we have numerous measures in place to ensure participants’ safety.
 You’ll be accompanied by a local guide or translator and your extensively trained ME to WE facilitators.
 Learn more here.

 For more information about ME to WE Trip’s safety record, policies and practices, please click here.